Dual Principal Component Pursuit: Dual Principal Component Pursuit Theory

 The next theorem, proved in \S \ref{subsection:Proof-thm-DiscreteNonConvex}, states that if both inliers and outliers are sufficiently uniformly distributed, i.e., if the uniformity parameters $\eX$ and $\eO$ are sufficiently small, then every global solution of \eqref{eq:ell1} must be orthogonal to the inlier subspace $\cS$.
-More precisely, \begin{thm} Suppose that the condition
+More precisely, \begin{thm} Suppose that the ratio $\gamma$ of outliers to inliers satisfies Then any global solution $\b^*$ to \eqref{eq:ell1} must be orthogonal to $\Span(\bX)$. \end{thm}